Search

 The eventual texture of candy depends on the temperature to which the sugar solution is boiled.
 The presence of a solute, such as sugar, in a liquid tends to elevate the boiling point of the liquid.
 (See boiling point.)
 Sugar water therefore boils at a higher temperature than pure water, and the higher the sugar concentration, the higher the boiling point.
 As the syrup is heated, it boils, and the boiling away of water increases the sugar concentration in the syrup, raising the boiling point still further.
 The relationship between the boiling point and the sugar concentration is predictable, and so heating the syrup to a particular temperature ensures a particular sugar concentration with some accuracy.
 In general, higher temperatures (which imply greater sugar concentrations) result in hard, brittle candies, and lower temperatures result in softer candies.

 In North America, the word candy is often used as a synonym for the more general term confectionery.
-In most parts of the United Kingdom, the word candy has become archaic and has only survived in the term "candy floss".
-However in some parts, notably Scotland, candy is generally taken to mean confectionery made from crystallized sugar, whereas a piece of confectionery is referred to as a sweet.
+In British English, the word candy has become archaic and has in most parts of the UK only survived in the term "candy floss".
+When used in some areas, candy is generally taken to mean confectionery made from crystalized sugar, whereas a piece of confectionery is referred to as a sweet.

 Stages of cooking candy